SvenVD/rpisurv/README.md

 Disable rotation (as in pause rotation, as in fix the current displayed screen) dynamically during runtime.
 By pressing "p" (or keypad "*") to pause or "r" (or "," or keypad ".")' to resume/rotate.
 This overrides the disable_autorotation option if this has been set in the config file.

+Touchscreen control:
+The width of the screen is divided in four sections,
+- Touching on the first section trigger a pause event.
+- Touching In the two sections in the middle trigger a resume event.
+- Touching In the last section, a next screen event.
+Note that a mouse can be used, however mouse cursor is hidden by default.

 ## Troubleshooting